IDAES/idaes-pse/docs/install/windows-full.rst

 .. note:: Windows is not officially supported at this time.

 This is a complete guide to installing the IDAES framework on Windows.
-The :ref:`Extras section<install:Extras>` includes additional information which may be useful.
+The :ref:`windows_extras` includes additional information which may be useful.
 This guide includes compiling C++ components.
 In the future precompiled versions of these libraries will be made available, simplifying the installation process.